Children’s Fire Safety

 Children’s Fire Safety Books

 In 2004, the Home Office published Frances The Firefly, a book containing a children’s story about the dangers of fire.
 Targeted towards 3-7-year-olds, the book follows a family of fireflies when one firefly comes into contact with a box of matches.
-Uneducated on the risks, the firefly lights the match and tries to fly but gets hurts by the flame.
-This causes a multitude of further problems and the firefly is then educated about fire safety.
+Uneducated on the risks, the firefly lights the match and tries to fly, but gets hurt by the flame.
+This causes a multitude of further problems, and the firefly is then educated about fire safety.

-Aico’s Fire Safety Worksheet details fire safety tips and problem-solving activities such as spotting fire hazards and electric hazards.
-These activities can be coloured in at the child’s own creativity.
+Aico’s Fire Safety Worksheet details fire safety tips and problem-solving activities, such as spotting fire hazards and electric hazards.
+These activities can be coloured in by the child’s own creativity.

 Various other children’s fire safety books and activities can be found online.